The Florida Adoption Center

 Refers to babies who are physically disabled or suffer from some sort of major mental impairment.
 A child who has established emotional ties with their caregivers, developmentally disabled, physically or emotionally handicapped, or a member of a sibling group of any age, provided two or more members of a sibling group remain together for the purpose of adoption.
 In addition, babies who are drug-exposed will be considered a Special Needs child.

 Florida law means all infant adoptions are “At-Risk” Adoptions.
 During our training, we will explain this in more detail, but it is important to know an infant adoption always carries the risk of disruption.
 Simply put, Birth Parents may change their mind and decide to parent.
 A disruption most commonly occurs soon after the birth of the child, and before Birth Mother signs the Consent for Adoption.
-After a Birth Mother has signed her consent for the adoption, which can occur no earlier than 48 hours after the birth (or when Birth Mother is discharged from the hospital, whichever occurs first), the consent cannot be reversed unless it is overturned by a court order.
+After a Birth Mother has signed her consent for the adoption programs, which can occur no earlier than 48 hours after the birth (or when Birth Mother is discharged from the hospital, whichever occurs first), the consent cannot be reversed unless it is overturned by a court order.
 However, in some cases, there may be a Birth Father who has not yet come forward.
 If a Birth Father does come forward late in the process it can be an issue as far as the adoption proceedings are concerned.
-Our adoption training classes will explain the procedures and prepare you for all eventualities.
+Our adoption programs training classes will explain the procedures and prepare you for all eventualities.

 Post Placement Supervision

-The laws require us to provide Post Placement Supervision.
+The adoption programs laws require us to provide Post Placement Supervision.
 Once a child is placed in the Adoptive Parent’s home we will schedule post-placement visits.
 The purpose of the visits is to ensure the child’s safety.
 During the post-placement visit Adoptive Parents will be asked to report on baby’s doctor visits, feeding and sleeping schedules, weight gains/losses, and any health issues noted.
 In addition, Post Placement Supervision also examines the family’s adjustment to the addition of a new family member.
 During Post Placement Supervision visits the Adoptive Family will be encouraged to discuss any adjustment problems or other issues of concern so that resources can be provided to help the family with the adjustment.

 When families arrive at the decision to Adopt they have often spent years trying to conceive a biological child.
 Adoption is a way to fulfill the dream of parenthood.
 We recognize many prospective Adoptive Parents have already experienced a roller coaster ride of hopes, dreams, and disappointments.
 This range of powerful emotions, and often years of hoping and wishing can be mentally and emotionally exhausting, which is why we are committed to providing emotional support throughout the process.
 It is our goal to create families in a loving and nurturing way, and we commit to providing ongoing emotional support for our families whenever needed.